UM-ARM-Lab/pushing_FOCUS/README.md

 1. Clone this repository.

 1. Set up a virtual environment with python 3.10 and install the dependencies.
+On Ubuntu 20.04 you will have to install python3.10-venv from the `deadsnakes` PPA.

 ```bash
 python3.10 -m venv venv